AnthonissenBert/Notes/SlingshotDnD/Locations/Hideouts/Skysworn Hideout.md

 ---

-On an elevated surface there lays a walled encampment with one singular entrance
+On an elevated surface there lays a walled encampment with one singular entrance and a sloped down walkway.
+The walls consisting out of a topped spiked wood so

 ---